- Our Town

 Drayton Valley Enforcement Services work collaboratively with other law enforcement agencies, municipal departments, provincial departments, non-profit organizations and others to work towards a safer community.

-Community Peace Officers are appointed under the Peace Officer Act by Alberta Justice and Solicitor General and work to enforce provincial legislation, including
+Community Peace Officers are appointed under the Peace Officer Act by the Province of Alberta, and work to enforce provincial legislation, including

 - Animal Protection Act